1nVitr0/plugin-vscode-quick-snippets/README.md

 - Creating snippets from the current selection (with multi cursor support)
 - Creating snippets from the current clipboard content
+  - Select from numbers, variables, strings and duplicate phrases
+  - transform integers into counter templates, that increment with each paste
 - Editing sippets before pasting them
 - Pasting snippets with templates that automatically increment / decrement a value
 - Paste previous snippets again (History size can be adjusted and works across windows)